karthikprakash1998/Declutter/README.md

-# Declutter
+# Stack
-Declutter is a python scripts which can be used to make directories clutter free.
+Stack is a python scripts which can be used to make directories clutter free.
 It organizes files in the directory according to the file format.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for developmentpurposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
 Python 3